buzhidaojiaoshenm/SCP-firmware/doc/build_system.md

 - `ci`: A continuous integration variant, which provides the tooling required for automating builds and quality assurance processes.
-- `jenkins`: A Jenkins-specific continuous integration variant, which includes additional steps required to use it from Jenkins.
 - `dev`: A development variant, which includes additional tools for developers accessing the container directly.